 I’ll talk about two of the more interesting bugs we had to fix.

-We used 2 clues to triangulate our issue:
+We used two clues to triangulate our issue:

-We didn’t have a choice but to dive into the Thrift client, and fix it.
-Using the stacktrace we pieced together the most likely source of the issue, surfaced exceptions and status codes from the underlying transport layer, and configured some simple client-side retries to account for occasional 5XX errors.
-Our clients have now had a 100% success rate for 2 months, and counting.
+We didn’t have a choice but to dive into the Thrift client and fix it.
+Using the stacktrace, we pieced together the most likely source of the issue, surfaced exceptions and status codes from the underlying transport layer, and configured some simple client-side retries to account for occasional 5XX errors.
+Our clients have now had a 100% success rate for two months and counting.

 This was a fruitful project in so many ways.
 It was crucial to scaling our business and gave us valuable experience along the way.
 A few lessons come to mind:

 - The ‘happy path’ of your code isn’t what you may spend the most time on.
 Testing, error handling, scalability, and data validations take lots of thought and energy.